NU-ITS/Exhibit/README.md

-### Managed App Configuration Preferences
+### Managed App Configuration Preferences <br />
 App configuration Preferences are currently required to load the CSV file location through the "edu.nebraska.ImageViewer.dataURL" preferences key.
-All available keys are shown here:
+All available keys are shown here: <br />

-**edu.nebraska.ImageViewer.dataURL** (required)
+**edu.nebraska.ImageViewer.dataURL** (required) <br />
 URL of the CSV file containing image information.
-There is no default option for this key and the App will not function as built without this value loaded.
+There is no default option for this key and the App will not function as built without this value loaded. <br />
-**edu.nebraska.ImageViewer.imageTimer** (optional)
+**edu.nebraska.ImageViewer.imageTimer** (optional) <br />
 Time (in seconds) of the image timer default.
-Image display time length is specified in the CSV file but will default to this option if nothing is entered in the file.
+Image display time length is specified in the CSV file but will default to this option if nothing is entered in the file. <br />
+**edu.nebraska.ImageViewer.airplayViewHide** (optional) <br />
+Boolean value set to false be default, override with a "true" value to hide the floating AirPlay box. <br />
-**edu.nebraska.ImageViewer.airplayViewTimer** (optional)
+**edu.nebraska.ImageViewer.airplayViewTimer** (optional) <br />
 Time (in seconds) between movements of the AirPlay box.
-The default time is set to 33 seconds.
+The default time is set to 33 seconds. <br />
-**edu.nebraska.ImageViewer.dataCheckTimer** (optional)
+**edu.nebraska.ImageViewer.dataCheckTimer** (optional) <br />
 Time (in seconds) between checks for updates in the CSV file.
-The default time is set to 180 seconds.
+The default time is set to 180 seconds. <br />
+**edu.nebraska.ImageViewer.defaultBackground** (optional) <br />
+This value can be set to "DefaultBackgroundNoLogo" in order to remove the MDM Image Viewer logo from the default background image. <br />

 *Sample configuration preferences:*